 Branch is available in two types - short and long.
-The former is for addressing in the current page and the latter for addressing in the other page.
-Which type of branch to execute is decided according to the PB register.
-To execute a long branch, data of the PB register should in advance be modified to a desired page address through the LPBI instruction.
+The former is for addressing in the current page and the latter for

+Which type of branch to execute is decided according to the BB and PB register.
+To execute a long branch, data of the BB or PB register should in advance be modified to a desired block/page address through the

+LBBY or LPBI instruction.